-Sharing the road with bicyclists and pedestrians
+Sharing the road with bicyclists, pedestrians, and equestrians

 - Scan the street for wheels and feet: Be especially careful to look for people walking and biking before turning at intersections and driveways.